FsuLauncherComp/BootstrapTableau/README.md

 > [Tailwind Color Classes](https://tailwindcss.com/docs/background-color)

+**Margin classes:**

+In case you use padding in Tableau to position your elements in containers, you can use a margin class in TabCSS.
+This works similarly to "outer padding" in Tableau, whereby any border and background classes you define will respect this padding.

+Add 20px margin all around:
+> margin-20

+Add 10px margin vertically and 20px horizontally:
+> margin-10-20

+Use different margins on each side (numbers go top-right-bottom-left according to CSS conventions):
+> margin-5-10-15-10

 ## Useful Links

 [Bootstrap 5 Documentation](https://getbootstrap.com/) Here you can find all the Bootstrap 5 Classes to style your containers